microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-01.md

 ## Success Criteria

-To complete this assignment, you must achieve the following goals:
+To complete this challenge, you must achieve the following goals:

 1. Successfully start each of the four microservices with no errors.